offen/offen/docs/docs/running-offen/setting-up-using-subdomains.md

 __Heads Up__
 {: .label .label-red }

-Even if it would make sense, we recommend **not to use an `analytics.yoursite.org` subdomain** for your Offen installation as these domains are often **subject to blocking by adblockers** like uBlock or similar.
+Even if it would make sense, we recommend **not to use an `analytics.yoursite.org` subdomain** for your Offen Fair Web Analytics installation as these domains are often **subject to blocking by adblockers** like uBlock or similar.

 ---

-In case you would be using a _different_ top level domain for your Offen installation (e.g. `offen.example.com`), Offen would be limited to user agents that accept 3rd party cookies, which is a concept that is luckily fading away quickly.
+In case you would be using a _different_ top level domain for your Offen Fair Web Analytics installation (e.g. `offen.example.com`), Offen would be limited to user agents that accept 3rd party cookies, which is a concept that is luckily fading away quickly.

 __Heads Up__
 {: .label .label-red }